-1Note that the relationship between occupation group, Covid-19 and ethnic background is not straightforward.
+&lt;sup>1Note that the relationship between occupation group, Covid-19 and ethnic background is not straightforward.
 Some roles are more or less likely to be redeployed, involve working in a Covid-19 ward or area, or work remotely, and the distribution of responses from staff across different ethnic backgrounds varies across occupation groups, which may explain some of the differences observed.

 4. We are compassionate and inclusive

 Compassionate culture

+Compassionate leadership

+Diversity and equality

+Inclusion

+1. Introduction

+2. Technical details

+3. The Covid-19

+4. We are compassionate and inclusive

+5. We are recognised

+6. We each have a voice that counts

+7. We are safe and healthy

+8. We are always learning

+9. We work flexibly

+10. We are a team

+11. Staff engagement

+12. Morale

+13. Contact details

+People Promise element score: 7.2

+Compassionate culture

 Q6a - I feel that my role makes a difference to patients / service users

 Q21a - Care of patients / service users is my organisation's top priority

 Q21b - My organisation acts on concerns raised by patients / service users

 Q21c - I would recommend my organisation as a place to work

 Q21d - If a friend or relative needed treatment I would be happy with the standard of care provided by this organisation

-Diversity and equality

-Q15 - Does your organisation act fairly with regard to career progression / promotion, regardless of ethnic background, gender, religion, sexual orientation, disability or age?

-Q16a/b - Experience of discrimination at work

-Q16c - I think that my organisation respects individual differences (e.g. cultures, working styles, backgrounds, ideas)

 Compassionate leadership

 Q9 - My immediate manager...

-- f ...works together with me to come to an understanding of problems - g ... is interested in listening to me when I describe challenges I face - h ... cares about my concerns - ${\bf i}$...takes effective action to help me with any problems I face
+f ...works together with me to come to an understanding of problems\ g ...is interested in listening to me when I describe challenges I face\ h ...cares about my concerns\ i ...takes effective action to help me with any problems I face\ Diversity and equality Q15 - Does your organisation act fairly with regard to career progression / promotion, regardless of ethnic background, gender, religion, sexual orientation, disability or age?
+Q16a/b - Experience of discrimination at work Q16c - I think that my organisation respects individual differences (e.g. cultures, working styles, backgrounds, ideas)\ Inclusion Q7h - I feel valued by my team\ Q7i - I feel a strong personal attachment to my team\ Q8b - The people I work with are understanding and kind to one another\ Q8c - The people I work with are polite and treat each other with respect\

-Inclusion

-- Q7h I feel valued by my team - Q7i I feel a strong personal attachment to my team

-Q8b - The people I work with are understanding and kind to one another

-Q8c - The people I work with are polite and treat each other with respect

-Compassionate culture sub-score: 7.1

-Care of patients and service users

-- 87.3% said they feel their role makes a difference to patients / service users (q6a)1 - 75.6% said that care of patients / service users is their organisation's top priority (q21a) - This has declined by around 4 percentage points since last year, following steady improvement between 2017 (74.6%) and 2020 (79.5%) - 72.0% agree that their organisation acts on concerns raised by patients / services users (q21b) (74.9% in 2020)
+We are compassionate and inclusive: Compassionate culture Compassionate culture sub-score: 7.1 Care of patients and service users - 87.3% said they feel their role makes a difference to patients / service users (q6a) - 75.6% said that care of patients / service users is their organisation's top priority (q21a) - This has declined by around 4 percentage points since last year, following steady improvement between 2017 (74.6%) and 2020 (79.5%) - 72.0% agree that their organisation acts on concerns raised by patients / services users (q21b) (74.9% in 2020)

-Recommend as a place to work

-59.4% would recommend their organisation as a place to work (q21c)

-This has declined by more than 7 percentage points this year following steady improvement between 2017 (59.7%) and 2020 (66.8%)

-Standard of care

-- 67.8% are happy with the standard of care provided by their organisation (q21d), a decrease of more than 6 percentage points from 2020 (74.2%) - Declines were seen in all trust types but Ambulance trusts saw the greatest decline, down from 75.0% in 2020 to 62.9%

-% of staff saying if a friend or relative needed treatment they would be happy with the standard of care provided by their organisation (q21d)
+Recommend as a place to work - 59.4% would recommend their organisation as a place to work (q21c) - This has declined by more than 7 percentage points this year following steady improvement between 2017 (59.7%) and 2020 (66.8%) Standard of care - 67.8% are happy with the standard of care provided by their organisation (q21d), a decrease of more than 6 percentage points from 2020 (74.2%) - Declines were seen in all trust types but Ambulance trusts saw the greatest decline, down from 75.0% in 2020 to 62.9% % of staff saying if a friend or relative needed treatment they would be happy with the standard of care provided by their organisation (q21d)

+We are compassionate and inclusive: Compassionate leadership

 Compassionate leadership sub-score: 6.9

 Listening and understanding